 The DASH Diet, which is rich in antioxidants and fiber — including many of the foods I mentioned earlier — as well as potassium, magnesium and nitric oxide, has been clinically shown to lower blood pressure in as little as one month.

-#2 — Choose proven supplements
+#2 — Choose supplements for support

 I know that I would not have been as successful in maintaining healthy blood pressure if it weren’t for the supplements I take daily, including: